What Are Profit Interests?

 Example: Profit on Sale

 If an employee's profit interests have vested and the company is sold, the employee's share of the profit (the increase in the company's value from the reference point) is subject to capital gains tax.
-For instance, if the profit interests represent a $100,000 gain, this amount would be taxed at the capital gains rate, not as ordinary income.
+For instance, if the profit interests represent a $100,000 gain, this amount would be taxed at the capital gains rates, not as ordinary income.

 Considerations for Employers